Real LA to San Francisco

 Itinerary / more information

 Day 1 - Los Angeles Welcome to Los Angeles, in the US of A!
 Your adventure begins with a welcome meeting in the hostel lobby today at 6 pm.
+It’s very important that you attend the welcome meeting as we will be collecting insurance details and next of kin information at this time.
+If you are going to be late please let your travel agent or hostel reception know.
 If you can't arrange a flight that will arrive in time, you may wish to arrive a day early so you're able to attend.
 We'll be happy to book additional accommodation for you (subject to availability).
 If you do arrive early, take a stroll on the Hollywood Walk of Fame, experience the food markets of Downtown LA, or head to one of the many theme parks in the area.
 Following the welcome meeting, take a stroll down Venice and Santa Monica beach for a bit of people watching, and perhaps head for an optional group dinner on the boulevard.

 Day 2 - Joshua Tree National Park Head away from the buzz of the big city and drive to Joshua Tree National Park.
 Sitting between the Mojave and Colorado Deserts, the park is famous for its spectacular desert plants, cacti and spiky trees, bizarre rock formations and a pretty good U2 album.
 After a wander through the park, head to Lake Havasu on the Colorado River (at the Arizona border) and set up camp for the night.
 You might like to head out on a scenic hike around the town, learn the backstory of the city’s unique London Bridge, or even take a refreshing dip in the Colorado River.
 Covering around 600 kilometres (372 miles) of ground today, there will be time to stop for short walks, photo opportunities and some roadside snacking.